Does Idaho law require...

 Victims to be notified of the status of their cases?

 Funding for testing kits?

 The extent of the untested rape kit backlog in Idaho is unknown.
-In 2016, Idaho enacted a law requiring the state crime lab to conduct an annual audit of untested rape kits, with the first audit report due in early 2017.
-Idaho law does not require law enforcement agencies to test or track rape kits.
+In 2016, Idaho enacted a law requiring the state crime lab to conduct an annual audit of untested rape kits.
+In December 2016, the Idaho State Police Forensic Services released the first audit report, which found 1,116 untested rape kits in storage at law enforcement agencies and labs statewide.
+Idaho law does not require law enforcement agencies to test rape kits.